FREQUENTLY ASKED QUESTIONS

 Did you know?

 Around 30% of infertility is attributed to female factors, around 30% to male factors, 20% combined male and female and 20% is unexplained.

-When you feel ready, we will be with you every step of the way, providing you with the information and support you need.
+When you feel ready, we will be with you every step of the way, providing you with all of the information and support that you need.
 We will give you clear guidance on what we need to do in order to achieve the best possible chance of achieving a healthy pregnancy.

 Womb and Fallopian tubes

 Your fallopian tubes, which carry eggs from your ovaries to the womb, can be blocked or damaged preventing any chance of eggs meeting sperm.
 The reasons may include:

 • scar tissue